t-hullis/P1-Scout-Website/README.md

 <img width="1101" alt="Screenshot 2022-05-18 at 16 54 55" src="https://user-images.githubusercontent.com/104645024/169087716-18f54645-c572-4e55-82ac-ba91030a0d66.png">

 ### Social Media footer
--This has been descretly put at the bottom of the page so as not to take up to much space but then icons have been added to make sure its easy to understand what to do.
+-This has been discreetly put at the bottom of the page so as not to take up to much space but then icons have been added to make sure its easy to understand what to do.
 <img width="1101" alt="Screenshot 2022-05-18 at 16 55 11" src="https://user-images.githubusercontent.com/104645024/169087733-d5eaeb07-fef2-4724-8f92-ec0d9f40688c.png">

 ## Testing

--Ive tested this webpage runs on Chrome, Safari and Firefox
+-Ive tested this webpage runs on Chrome, Safari and Firefox.

--Ive done full testing on devtools to make sure this fits all screens of all sizes
+-Ive done full testing on devtools to make sure this fits all screens of all sizes.

--The Nav, headers and text is all clearly visible
+-The Nav, headers and text is all clearly visible.

--Ive tested the submit button and the form to see if it works.
-This includes the email field
+-Ive tested the submit button and the form to see if it works, as well as the email field.

 ## Bugs

--The text and video kept falling off the card and was hard to read so i added a scroll function on all cards to stop it happening
+-The text and video kept falling off the card and was hard to read so i added a scroll function on all cards to stop it happening and for uinty.

 ## Unfixed Bugs
 -None known